 Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), requires the Company's directors, executive officers and holders of more than 10% of the Company's common stock to file with the Securities and Exchange Commission initial reports of ownership and reports of changes in ownership of common stock and other equity securities of the Company.
-To our knowledge, based solely on a review of copies of Forms 3, 4 and 5 and any amendments thereto filed with the Securities and Exchange Commission and stockholder reports from our transfer agent and written representations that no other reports were required, during the fiscal year ended December 31, 2020 our officers, directors and 10% or more stockholders complied with all Section 16(a) filing requirements applicable to them except that: (i) Mr. Mathis filed one Form 4 late representing one transaction not reported on a timely basis; (ii) Mr. Lawrence filed one Form 4 late representing one transaction not reported on a timely basis; (iv) Dr. Moel filed one Form 4 late representing one transaction not reported on a timely basis; (iv) Dr. Moel filed one Form 4 late representing one transaction not reported on a timely basis; and (v) Mr. Cannon filed a Form 3 late and one Form 4 late representing three transactions not reported on a timely basis.
+To our knowledge, based solely on a review of copies of Forms 3, 4 and 5 and any amendments thereto filed with the Securities and Exchange Commission and stockholder reports from our transfer agent and written representations that no other reports were required, during the fiscal year ended December 31, 2020 our officers, directors and 10% or more stockholders complied with all Section 16(a) filing requirements applicable to them except that: (i) Mr. Mathis filed one Form 4 late representing one transaction not reported on a timely basis; (ii) Ms. Echevarria filed one Form 4 late representing one transaction not reported on a timely basis; (iii) Mr. Lawrence filed one Form 4 late representing one transaction not reported on a timely basis; (iii) Mr. Cannon filed a Form 3 late and one Form 4 late representing three transactions not reported on a timely basis.
+During the fiscal year ended December 31, 2021, directors and 10% or more stockholders have, to date, complied with all Section 16(a) filing requirements applicable to them except that: (i) Mr. Mathis filed one Form 4 late representing one transaction not reported on a timely basis; (iii) Ms. Rodriguez filed one Form 4 late representing two transactions not reported on a timely basis; (iv) Mr. Allen filed one Form 3 late representing one transaction not reported on a timely basis; (vi) Mr. Dumont filed one Form 3 late representing five transactions not reported on a timely basis; (vii) Mr. Lawrence filed one Form 4 late representing one transaction not reported on a timely basis; (vii) Mr. Lawrence filed one Form 4 late representing one transaction not reported on a timely basis; and (ix)